-R/T anxiety, fatigue, stress, poor task management, sustained environmental stimulation and sustained uncomfortable sleep environment
+- r/t anxiety, fatigue, stress, poor task management, sustained environmental stimulation and sustained uncomfortable sleep environment

-AEB compromised concentration, decreased performance observed by family, drowsiness, inability to restore energy even after sleep, lethargic, verbalization of an overwhelming lack of energy, fleeting nystagmus discovered during PERRLA exam, and bloodshot eyes.
+- aeb compromised concentration, decreased performance observed by family, drowsiness, inability to restore energy even after sleep, lethargic, verbalization of an overwhelming lack of energy, fleeting nystagmus discovered during perrla exam, and bloodshot eyes.

-by the end of the first appointment, pt. will Be able to verbalize understanding of the importance of sleep and the effects of sleep deprivation on the body.
+by the end of the first appointment, pt. will be able to verbalize understanding of the importance of sleep and the effects of sleep deprivation on the body.

-Association of sleep deprivation with pt's pt's s&sx's and physical findings.
+association of sleep deprivation with pt's pt's s&sx's and physical findings.

-Identify risks associated with sleep deprivation
+identify risks associated with sleep deprivation

-Ask pt questions to reveal understanding - this is part of your methodology
+ask pt questions to reveal understanding - this is part of your methodology

-Show pt and family pictures of people with and without sleep deprivation.
-Pt learns the physical effects of sleep deprivation and family is able to identify observed changes in the pt's physical appearance r/t sleep deprivation.
+show pt and family pictures of people with and without sleep deprivation. pt learns the physical effects of sleep deprivation and family is able to identify observed changes in the pt's physical appearance r/t sleep deprivation.

 family group discussion addressing the observed changes in the pt's performance and mood.

-By the end of the first appointment, pt. will be able to construct an outline of daily scheduling and reserved nap times.
-Pt will use this self-constructed outline every day.
+by the end of the first appointment, pt. will be able to construct an outline of daily scheduling and reserved nap times. pt will use this self-constructed outline every day.

-Guidelines to follow when creating a schedule.
+(how to create) guidelines to follow when creating a schedule.

-Issues to address when creating a schedule.
+issues to address when creating a schedule.

-Identifying ideal nap points throughout the day
+identifying ideal nap points throughout the day

-Instructor's typical day, ideal nap points and rationale.
+instructor's typical day, ideal nap points and rationale.

-2c.
-Teaching method/rationale:
+2c. teaching method/rationale:

-Family discussion of ways in which pt will be assisted in obtaining adequate uninterrupted sleep.
+family discussion of ways in which pt will be assisted in obtaining adequate uninterrupted sleep.

-Group Discussion of alterations of living conditions and routines which would aid in pt's achievement of adequate sleep
+group discussion of alterations of living conditions and routines which would aid in pt's achievement of adequate sleep

 2d. time frame: